briangan123/Documentation/posts/FinalProjectDocumentation.md

 Contributed to Front End: turning api data into variables

-Brian Gan: Contributed to coding all aspects like a full-stack dev developer (front end, back end, & API)
+Brian Gan: Contributed to coding all aspects like a full-stack dev developer (front end, back end, & API) Created and connected planetscale database to Github project Deployed the documentation and term-glossary repos with their respective 11ty sites.

 Hayden Angello:
 Contributed to back end functions